Jólabókaflóð: the Christmas flood of books

 The first follows the central character of attorney Thóra Gudmundsdóttir and her quests to solve some of the country’s most mysterious murders.
 The second follows detective Huldar and child psychologist Freyja, and their attempts to tackle a complicated caseload that unfurls around traumatised young people and their lives.

 The stories take place across Iceland, weaving together themes and locations distinctive to the country.
 Against a backdrop of both city and countryside, the real world and online, the ‘queen of Icelandic crime’ takes readers on a journey through the iciest depths of Iceland’s dark side.

-The 10 books written by Alda Sigmundsdóttir lovingly capture varying elements of Icelandic culture and society – from contemporary issues to mythology and ancient beliefs.
-Her two latest books, The Little Book of the Icelanders at Christmas and The Little Book of Days in Iceland, are about Icelanders’ enthusiasm for the Yuletide season, and Iceland’s special seasonal events and holidays.
+The books written by Alda Sigmundsdóttir lovingly capture varying elements of Icelandic culture and society – from contemporary issues to mythology and ancient beliefs.
+Two books, The Little Book of the Icelanders at Christmas and The Little Book of Days in Iceland, are about Icelanders’ enthusiasm for the Yuletide season, and Iceland’s special seasonal events and holidays.

 She’s also written about the quirks and idiosyncrasies of the Icelandic language, tips and tricks for tourists visiting the country, and Icelandic folk tales.
 Her books are fun and easily digestible and are the perfect way to learn more about the people of Iceland.

 So whether you’re looking to bring the gift of reading into the lives of your loved ones this Christmas, or you want to expand your own literary horizons, welcome the magic of Jólabókaflóð into your home this winter.
 Gleðileg bókajól, merry ‘bookchristmas’!